 Sharabha undoubtedly has one of the most exciting scripts in recent times.
 There are many interesting aspects of the story and it has as much potential as that of Arundhati.
-However, the narration is terrible and takes the audience for granted for several scenes.
-There is a heavy mix of fantasy, thriller, romance, comedy, drama, horror and devotional elements that the story keeps switching from one element to the other.
+However, the narration is terrible and takes the audience for granted in several scenes.
+There is a heavy mix of fantasy, thriller, romance, comedy, drama, horror, and devotional elements that the story keeps switching from one element to the other.
 Kodi Ramakrishna is a master of such scripts and blends genres effortlessly but Sharabha fails to make a point.
 The major problem is that there is no core theme.

-Aakash Kumar is a miscast in the film.
+Aakash Kumar is miscast in the film.
 He rarely expresses anything in the film.
 While his body says something, his expressions contradict it.
 Although he failed to perform, the director is partly responsible for his poor execution.
 Mishti Chakraborty is good in her role.
 Jayaprada has an important role and she gives a strong comeback with it.

 Napoleon is superb in flashback scenes but most of the audience may not recognize him.
 Puneet Issar perfectly suits his role as a tantric and his performance is good.
 Nassar has a comic role in the film.
 He impresses with his performance.
-Sayaji Shinde has a minor role with a couple of scenes.
+Sayaji Shinde has a minor role in a couple of scenes.

 Sharabha has an average script with terrible dialogues.
 A better screenplay would have improved the film ten times.
 A fairy tale kind of narration is directly adapted to the film without proper screenplay which spoiled the film to a great extent.
 The production values are decent but the money is overspent.
-While the sets and props remind us of low budget films, the VFX is better than several high budget films.
+While the sets and props remind us of low-budget films, the VFX is better than several high-budget films.
 The producer could have bridged that gap.

 Sharabha resembles many films from Bhairava Dweepam to Anji in bits and pieces.
 But it fails to engage the audience throughout the run-time.
-Overall, Sharabha has a great theme, average story, mediocre screenplay and terrible direction.
+Overall, Sharabha has a great theme, average story, mediocre screenplay, and terrible direction.